CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What does the else and finally statement do in a try-except block in Python?

-    1 -> We can also use the else statement with the try-except statement in which, we can place the code which will be executed in the scenario if no exception occurs in the try block.
+    1 -> We can use the else statement with the try-except statement in which, we can place the code which will be executed in the scenario if no exception occurs in the try block.
     2 -> Python provides the optional finally statement, which is used with the try statement.
 It is executed no matter what exception occurs and used to release the external resource.
     The finally block provides a guarantee of the execution.
 We can use the finally block with the try block in which we can pace the necessary code, which must be executed before the try statement throws an exception.